mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

     - you create a managed dbms and then deploy your databases on that server - SQL database is a construct that acts as central admin point for single or pooled dbs, logins, firewall, audit, threat detection & failover...
         - Single Database: quickly setup & run a SQL server DB - create a db server and access db through this server
             - since azure manages the server, all you do is configure db, create tables and fill with data
-            - can vertically scale
+            - setup as a provisioned (pre-allocated vCores & RAM) or serverless
-            - can be setup as a "serverless" config - where MSFT creates its own server which might be shared with other tenants and scales up/down as needed
+            - "serverless" config - where MSFT creates its own server which might be shared with other tenants and scales up/down as needed
         - Elastic Pool: now runs multiple databases on the same resources (memory, data storage space and processing power - a "pool" of resources)
             - cost effective way of managing multiple dbs with varied usage
         - Database server:  a way to manage groups of single dbs & elastic pools
     - best option for low cost with minimal admin - not fully compatible with on-prem installs, but you can run Data Migration Assistant to see
     - Az auto updates & patches SQL server software so you are always running latest
-        - Az allows easy scale up/down of server without upgrade...
+        - Az allows easy scale up/down of server without upgrade... and 100TB max storage
         - service provides HA guarantees 99.995% with point-in-time restore and DR replication to other AZ regions
         - advanced threat protection and security with vulnerability assessments, can detect anomalous activities and monitor db for suspicious activities...
         - auditing tracking with extensive logs for reg compliance, and tracking db activities
         - securely encrypt data at rest or when transferred
+            - auto encrypts data at rest
+        - uses SQL Server Authc or Az AD authc which can be combined with MFA
 - **Azure SQL Edge**: SQL engine optimized for IOT that needs to work with streaming time-series data

 ### Azure DBMS for OSS (MySQL, MariaDB & PostgreSQL)
 - popular OSS rdbms - hosting in Azure you get these benefits: